gofair-foundation/fsr_curation/CONTRIBUTING.md

    ![gh_issue_comment](images/gh_issue_comment.png)

-Reassign the issue back to the editor.
+Reassign the issue back to the curator.

-### 3 Final Editor actions
+### 3 Final Curator actions

-As the editor perform the actions based on the reviewer decision.
+As the curator perform the actions based on the reviewer decision.
 - if the proposal is accepted with changes: negotiate with the reviewer and makes adjustments until both of you are satisfied;
 - if the reviewer accepts the proposal: proceed with the proposed action:

 3A. proposal - accept as is: approve the FSR nanopub with the [approval nanopub template](https://nanodash.knowledgepixels.com/publish?55&template=https://w3id.org/np/RApEyTXPOt_h81Ao0WpzRhigcgvqrbnNBCo8fEpsZ6CxU)
 3B. proposal - accept with improvements: proceed with the improvement (see below)
-3C. proposal - reject: the editor disapprove/retract the nanopub (see below).
+3C. proposal - reject: the curator disapprove/retract the nanopub (see below).

 3D.
 If the reviewer rejects your proposal, assign the issue to a second reviewer.
 You should follow the decision that has at least two supporters.